Friends-School-Atlanta/Deployable-WordPress/readme.md

 # Deployable-WordPress
-A Deployable Version of the site code
+A Deployable Version of the site code used for the new Friends School of Atlanta website.

 ### Release History
 0.2.2